elvisbugs/arduinoDay/README.md

 Then type the follow command to create a new database:
 >CREATE DATABASE arduinoDay

-To see if database was created, type "show databases" and see a list of all databases.
+To see if the database was created, type "show databases" and see a list of all databases.
 If it's ok, create admin user to this database with this commands:
 >CREATE USER "admin" WITH PASSWORD 'admin'

 >use arduinoDay